socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 ### Origins and Signs of Use
 Strategic DDD was introduced in Eric Evans' original DDD (@Evans:2003), but featured even more prominently later in "Implementing Domain-Driven Design" by Vaughn Vernon (@Vernon:2013).

-Usage of the pattern names and presence of context maps, either drawn informally or modelled in a tool, indicate use.
+Usage of the pattern names and presence of context maps, either drawn informally or modeled in a tool, indicate use.

 ### Related Content